markyfyi/tiny-robots/readme.md

-# hyperlab (🏗 WIP)
+# Tiny Robots, a web frmework [🏗 WIP]

 ## Directory

-- `hyperlab`, the installable library.
+- `tiny-robots`, the installable library.
-- `example`, a runnable, reployable demo of what hyperlab can do.
+- `example`, a runnable, reployable demo of what Tiny Robots can do.

 ## Known bugs

 - SPA router: index links without trailing slashes break in dev
-- SPA router: race condition when fetching

 ## Upstream bugs